statsig-io/docs/docs/statsig-warehouse-native/guides/experiments.md

 You'll land in the setup page for the experiment.
 Here, you can further refine your hypothesis and add the Primary and Secondary metrics for your experiment.

 - Primary metrics should be a short list (1-3) of metrics that specify your overall evaluation criteria for the experiment.
 Generally this is one target metric, and a first-mile metric (e.g. revenue, and checkout clicks)
 - Secondary metrics are guardrails and explanatory metrics.
 These are more observational in nature, and should be treated as less conclusive.
-Applying bonferonni corrections is a way to formalize this approach, though it can be unessecarily conservative.
+Applying bonferroni corrections is a way to formalize this approach, though it can be overly conservative.

 ![Choose Metrics](https://user-images.githubusercontent.com/102695539/264101219-396f00f6-fbdc-4944-94c0-62354eaa2980.png)